 How did Conant do it?
 He made a commitment to his people, embodied in the phrase “Campbell valuing people, people valuing Campbell.”
 Conant improved the physical surroundings by removing the barbed wire fence around the offices and focused on improving manager communication.
 Conant also instituted programs to celebrate individual success, from sending them personal thank-you notes to having lunch with employees.

 Campbell’s built a culture of employee engagement.
+This resulted in an engaged workforce.
 It had nothing to do with air-hockey tables in the break rooms or on-site clinics.
 People engage with people, and they give more when they feel heard, empowered, and appreciated.

 How the Psychological Contract Between the Employee and the Company Defines Engagement

 The Psychological Contract has the greatest potential influence on employee engagement and as a result, the overall employee experience.
 Hidden in our hearts are the ideas, hopes, and dreams that truly define us.
 These expectations cannot be addressed adequately by clauses in an employment contract or hiring slogans that attempt to align expectations.
 These expectations are part of the psychological contract.
 The Psychological Contract is the unwritten, implicit set of expectations and obligations that define the terms of exchange in a relationship.

 What’s Different Between a Satisfied and an Engaged Employee?

 Many leaders mistakenly think that increasing employee satisfaction will increase employee engagement and motivation.
 Satisfaction is transactional and contractual.
 In return for their work, you promise to provide employees with the basics: compensations, tools, and resources, physical safety, dignity, and respect.
 Both the organization and the employee must continue to make constant deposits in the relationship “bank account.”